cooperrc/numpy_gsod2020/proposal.md

 new users to experience NumPy.
 It also creates a structured template for potential contributors to communicate expereriences in NumPy.

-There are four broadly-grouped spaces for software documentation [[Divio's Documentation System]](https://documentation.divio.com/): tutorial space, how-to space, explanation space, and reference space.
+There are four broadly-grouped spaces for software documentation [[3]](https://documentation.divio.com/): tutorial space, how-to space, explanation space, and reference space.
 The NumPy documentation has a number of documents in the tutorial space that mix explanation and how-to space content into the tutorial.
  Tutorial space should focus on user education and use easy-to-repeat steps to communicate